appsquickly/NanoFrame/README.md

 :warning:  _In fact, we can use [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) as a general rule of thumb._

 The approach above works well for composition of views.
-If you see a long `layoutSubviews()` function, there's some evidence that extracting a reusable subview promote reusablility.
+If you see a long `layoutSubviews()` function, there's some evidence that extracting a reusable subview will promote reusablility.
 Now you can layout this child view relative to the parent.
 And it becomes simple to reaon about.

 Your top-level view's model can deal at the application _domain's_ model, so if for example you have a top-level weather report view, you can feed that view a weather report model.